-Are you an aspiring playwright, director, dramaturg, or theater artist of any discipline?
+Are you an aspiring playwright, director, dramaturg, theater arts administrator, or theater artist of any discipline?
 Get hands-on experience in the process of new play development and theatre arts management through the Playwrights’ Center’s internship program.

 Our program is offered to recent graduates, advanced undergraduates, and graduate-level students of playwriting, dramaturgy, directing, stage management, and other theater programs.
 Internships at the Playwrights’ Center offer the opportunity to work at the heart of a thriving arts organization while learning multiple aspects of the day-to-day of a non-profit.
 Because our interns work with playwrights, directors, and actors on a local and national level, some theater experience is preferred.
 The internships include a modest stipend.